 Essential Question: What happens when pollution enters a waterway and where does it go?

 Description: Students will be working with the Augmented Reality sand table to learn about topography and the flow of water.
 They will be given blocks in the shape of different community buildings (post office, police station, hospital, ect.).
 They will have to build their community based on the layout in the sandbox.
 They will make it “rain” in the sandbox simulating how water flows downhill and any pollution will also wash downhill into any water system below.
 This will make the students think about where they should place their community based on the elevation and where the rain will end up.

 Essential Question: What is a life cycle and how are some life cycles different from others?

 Description: Students will compare the life cycles between the three animals as well as comparing the human life cycle.
 For their activity they will go through a story on the life cycles of a butterfly, frog, and fish which includes hand signals.
 In the story students will be given cards as a part of a life cycle and they will place their card onto the life cycle board as their cycle is discussed and illustrated.

 Ready to book a field trip?

-Reach out to Sarah, our education program specialist: firstname.lastname@example.org.
+Reach out to Grace St. Clair, lead education coordinator: firstname.lastname@example.org.